Types Of Residential Lending For Borrowers With Bad Credit

 What Are Government Loans?

-Government Loans are residential mortgages that are guaranteed and insured by the federal government against borrower defaulting on their government loan programs.
+Government Loans are residential mortgages that are guaranteed and insured by the federal government.
+FHA, VA, USDA will insure lenders if borrowers default on their government loans:

 Here are the types of residential lending programs that are classified as government loans:

 - FHA Loans is insured and guaranteed by the United States Department of Housing and Urban Development, HUD